AmirGholizadeh/type-a-js/README.md

 your need to have a proper typing effect in your beautiful projects! feel free to help me improve this library, this is my first library, so i'll surely need the help of fellow developers.
+## Install
+to install this package use the command `npm i type-a-js`
 ## Let's learn TypeJS now
 Configuration :
 ```